 Overall, this tablet has everything to cover very basic digital drawing, painting, and editing needs.

-The tablet is responsive, has an easy-to-grip stylus, and programmable buttons for easily erasing mistakes.
+The drawing tablet is responsive, has an easy-to-grip stylus, and programmable buttons for easily erasing mistakes.
 Depending on how hard you press the pen, it will draw thinner or thicker lines.
 With 4096 levels of pressure sensitivity, you have a lot of control.

 And it’s small enough to use with a clipboard for extra stability, to give you an idea of how light it really is.

 The Intuos Art Pen and Touch could be considered the a slightly cheaper alternative to the new intuos, however it doesn’t come with some of the newer bells and whistles.
 The active area is about the same size as the entire Intuos Draw tablet at 8.5 by 5.3 inches.